The4star/portfolio/README.md

 ## Functionality and features

-* The Site's them and content are all created from scratch by myeself Main page features a background video with an overlay colour
+* The Site's theme and content are all created from scratch by myeself.
+* Main page features a background video with an overlay colour.
 * Subtle animations are featured to highlight content and to make transitions between sections smooth but are not overbearing and do not become the central focus of the page.
 * The colour scheme chosen is consistent throughout the entire site.
-* Css Grid and Flex are used consistently through the site to make sure content is positioned properly
+* Css Grid and Flex are used consistently through the site to make sure content is positioned properly.
 * All content is fully mobile responsive and can be viewed comfortably on any device.

 #Sitemap